joeatbayes/file2consul/README.md

 git clone https://github.com/joeatbayes/file2consul.git
 ```

-* Or Download using HTTP   Open the following URI in your browser https://github.com/joeatbayes/file2consul/archive/master.zip   Once downloaded save in your desired directory and unzip.
+* To Download using your browser, open the following URI  https://github.com/joeatbayes/file2consul/archive/master.zip   Once downloaded save in your desired directory and unzip.
 You will need to be able to open a shell at that directory

 * Add the directory where you copied the source to your [search PATH](http://www.linfo.org/path_env_var.html)  This can be done temporarily by running the [setGOEnv.bat](setGOEnv.bat) on windows or [setGOEnv.sh](setGOEnv.sh) on Linux or mac.
 These are included in the downloaded repository.
 * Build the software by running  [makeGO.sh][makeGO.sh] on Linux or running [makeGO.bat](makeGO.bat) on windows.
 It should produce several executable files including file2Consul.exe on windows or a executable file2Consul on Linux.